Unusual Things to Do in Barcelona Pin 3

 1. Face mortality at the Museum of Funeral Carriages of Barcelona.
 This intriguing museum will introduce you to the Spanish funeral ceremonies typical for the 1870-1940 period.
 You’ll find funerary and horse-drawn carriages on display.
 The hearses inside Museu de Carrosses Fúnebres de Barcelona feature the Rococo details typical for funeral ceremonies back in the day.
 After exploring the museum, head to Montjuïc Cemetery.
 On the hillside, you can admire the tombs and pantheons of the most notable and wealthy families of Barcelona.
 Neo-Gothic, modernist, and realism architectural masterpieces co-exist in this massive monumental cemetery.

 2. Immerse yourself in the virtual reality of IDEAL Centre d’Arts Digitals de Barcelona.
 In IDEAL Centre, you can lose yourself in a virtual world of art through 3D displays and hi-tech audiovisual projections.
 IDEAL Centre d’Arts Digitals de Barcelona has organized many art exhibitions, bringing the fantastic creations of great artists such as Picasso and Dalí to life.
-Currently, you can explore Salvador Dali’s interpretation of quantum physics, the parallel universe, DNA sequencing, sacred geometry, and the fourth dimension through top-notch visuals.
+You can explore interpretations of quantum physics, the parallel universe, DNA sequencing, and sacred geometry, in one of the best hidden gems in Barcelona.

 3. Blush at the Barcelona Erotic Museum.
 The Museu de l’Eròtica de Barcelona offers a peculiar collection of artifacts that will spark your curiosity and make you blush, too.
 Japanese Shinga-themed exhibits and pieces related to Kama Sutra are only a small part of what’s on display at this archive of ancient erotic and sexual desires.
 Erotic art and sexual records wrap up the collection.
 You’ll find the museum at La Rambla across from the famous Mercado del La Boqueria.